How to Build an Emergency Fund: Step-by-Step Guide for 2026

 What Is an Emergency Fund?

-An emergency fund is a dedicated savings account designed exclusively for unexpected expenses and financial emergencies.
-Unlike your regular savings for vacations or new gadgets, this fund serves one critical purpose: protecting you from financial disaster.
+An emergency fund is a dedicated savings account designed exclusively for unexpected expenses and financial emergencies like medical costs, urgent repairs, job loss, or family crises.
+Unlike regular savings for vacations or purchases, this fund serves one critical purpose: protecting you from financial disaster when genuinely unexpected events occur.

 True Emergencies vs. Planned Expenses